 To practice as a physiotherapist, you must be registered with the Health and Care Professions Council (HCPC).

-In order to register, you must successfully complete an HCPC-approved programme in physiotherapy, which is offered by a number of universities.
+In order to register, you must first successfully complete an HCPC-approved programme in physiotherapy, which is offered by a number of universities.

 These are offered as three or four year undergraduate degrees and two year postgraduate levels.
 There are also part-time courses available.

 The training involves both periods of theory and clinical experience gained by meeting and working with patients.
 During training you may also get the chance to work with students from other disciplines.
 This is a beneficial foundation for the team building which will become an essential part of your working life.
 The theory part of the course covers anatomy, physiology, physics and pathology.

 You will also develop communication skills, study psychology and gain experience off practical treatment.

 Students who successfully complete programmes which are approved by the HCPC, are then eligible to apply for registration with the HCPC.
 Once registered, practitioners are required to retain their names on the register, by paying an annual retention fee.

 Students on full-time undergraduate programmes often share part of their study with students on other clinical courses, such as occupational therapy or nursing.